 The exhibition will be presented in the Vilhelm Dahlerup building: the oldest part of the Glyptotek, which so far has housed the Museum’s collection of 19th-century Danish and French sculpture.
 In addition to the bronzes, the exhibition will feature a number of plaster works and a small group of experimental films.
 The latter show studies of dancers in motion, thereby also shedding light on the relationship between the living body and the sculpture.

-Tal R: People and Beasts is the second part of the Glyptotek’s exhibition series featuring internationally acclaimed contemporary artists, which a generous grant from the Obel Family Foundation has enabled the Museum to realise in 2019, 2020 and 2021.
+Tal R: Animals and People is the second part of the Glyptotek’s exhibition series featuring internationally acclaimed contemporary artists, which a generous grant from the Obel Family Foundation has enabled the Museum to realise in 2019, 2020 and 2021.
 A catalogue will be published to accompany the exhibition.

 See the exciting activities and events, The Glyptotek has to offer.
 Please note, the events in Danish will not be presented here.
 Go to the Danish version of the homepage to see all events.